tomsquest/tomsquest.github.io/pages/now.md

 ## 2025

+### February 2025

+- <span class="tag">[code]</span> [Wrote a plugin for AlbertLauncher](https://github.com/tomsquest/albert_plugin_firefox_bookmarks) to search my bookmarks and history, with favicons!
+- <span class="tag">[life]</span> A week of holidays!
+Resplenishing, but so fast back to work!
+- <span class="tag">[book]</span> Still reading "Code" by Charles Petzold when I have some time and energy.
+I learn a lot about complexity, tiny pieces making a whole.
+- <span class="tag">[book]</span> Read volume 1 and 2 of "La Belgariade" by David Eddings.
+A coworker told me it's better than "The Lord of the Ring."
+Somehow.
+And I forgot that I already read those 2 books a couple of years ago!

 ### January 2025

+- <span class="tag">[book]</span> Read "Druss la Légende" by David Gemmell.
+Very simple, as an Action/Fantasy book.
+I was expected more.
+- <span class="tag">[book]</span> Did not finish "Wilt 2" because I had to return it to the library.
+- <span class="tag">[book]</span> Stopped reading "Le Réseau Corneille" by Ken Follett.
+I was expecting history bits, but it's an action book, and the torture scenes were too much for me.
 - <span class="tag">[book]</span> Finished Yann Le Cun "When the Machine learns".
 IA is so old and so new!
 The future will bring changes!
 - <span class="tag">[blog]</span> Publish a guide/post on Kopia + Scaleway + Object-lock for ransomware protection